 How to Make A Blood Orange Margarita

 Step 1 (optional): Rimming the glass.
-Do this first, as I personally am so excited about a cocktail, that I remember this step after I pour it into .a glass and it is too late.
+Do this first, as I personally am so excited about a cocktail, that I remember this step after I pour it into a glass and it is too late.
 Lesson Learned: Do it first so you don’t forget.
 You can use the juice from the fruit or simple syrup to achieve a beautiful rim.
-Dip into kosher salt after you have rimmed the glass.
+Dip into kosher salt on a small plate after you have rimmed the glass.
 Set aside.

-Step 2: In a cocktail shaker tequila, blood orange juice, fresh lime juice, and simple syrup.
+Step 2: In a cocktail shaker tequila, fresh blood orange juice, fresh lime juice, and simple syrup (agave nectar can also be used here).
 Add ice to shaker.
+For this recipe I am skipping the triple sec to enjoy the sweet tart taste of the blood orange with the lime juice.

 And the look from overhead: